 Vitamin D after a hair transplant

-Research-based findings have shown that vitamin D deficiency in the body can lead to hair loss or stunted hair growth.
+Research-based findings have shown that vitamin D deficiency in the body can lead to hair loss or stunted hair growth12.
 This is because this vitamin is involved in stimulating new and old hair follicles to grow.

-While getting exposed to sunlight may be the easiest way to get vitamin D, there are supplements around that can easily provide your body with appropriate amounts.
+While getting exposed to sunlight may be the easiest way to get vitamin D, there are supplements available that can easily provide your body with appropriate amounts.
 However, supplements should only be taken under the supervision of a healthcare professional.

 When can I start taking vitamins after a hair transplant?